 The biology time series included in our analysis were selected based on three criteria: first, the measured variables would be expected to show rapid (0- to 1-year lag) responses to climate variability; second, the time series could be updated with no more than one year lag for processing time to increase the speed at which biological responses to perturbation could be detected; and third, the time series were at least 15 years long.
 A threshold of 15 years allowed us to include long time series that spanned as many climate perturbations as possible and also have enough biological time series to develop an informative indicator of community state.
-In addition, 15 years is a threshold that has been previously used to define "long oceanographic time series" in the California Current (McClatchie et al. 2014).
-The biology time series that met our selection criteria (n=38) included ichthyoplankton, pelagic young-of-the-year (juvenile fish), squid, and krill abundance; seabird productivity; and California sea lion pup body condition metrics (Fig. 1, S1 Table).
+In addition, 15 years is a threshold that has been previously used to define "long oceanographic time series" in the California Current [50].
+The biology time series that met our selection criteria (n=38) included ichthyoplankton, pelagic young-of-the-year (juvenile fish), squid, and krill abundance; seabird productivity; and California sea lion pup body condition metrics (S1 Fig, S1 Table).
 These 38 time series were collected from four disparate ocean surveys, and span between 22 and 68 years.
 Datasets collected from surveys that included spatial attributes (e.g., ichthyoplankton and pelagic juvenile fish surveys) were first standardized using Generalized Additive Models to create a univariate time series for each species.
 While these datasets generally include spatial random sampling, the index standardization accounts for uneven distributions of effort (in space or time).
 Details on the standardization of individual datasets are included in S1 Appendix.
 In addition, the biology data were normalized with log transformations where appropriate (all zeros were changed to NAs).
 For example, if the time series data were assumed to be lognormally distributed (e.g., weight/count data) or the coefficient of variation was > 1, the data were log transformed.
 All of the time series from an individual dataset (survey) were treated the same, i.e., logged or not.
-More details on the biology time series used in this study and the associated data sources and log transformations are summarized in S1 Table and S1 Figure.
+More details on the biology time series used in this study and the associated data sources and log transformations are summarized in S1 Table.

 Modeling